Apathsahayar Temple, Thirupazhanam: Legend

 The temple is revered by the hymns of 7th century Tamil saint poet, Appar The temple and the place is associated with Apoothi Adigal, an ardent devotee of Saiva saint Appar (Thirunavukkarasar).
 Apoothi Adigal was an ardent devotee of Shiva and saint Appar without even having met him once.
 He built various resting houses in the village in the name of Thirunavukkarasar.
 He also named all his sons as Thirunavukkarasar.
 Appar, during his visit to various temples, visited the place and was surprised to see so many welfare institutes named after him.
 Apoothi Adigal was very much pleased to meet Appar and arranged a grand feast.
-When one of his sons went to pluck plaintain leaf, he was bitten by a snake and was killed.
+When one of his sons went to pluck plantain leaf, he was bitten by a snake and was killed.
 Appar is believed to have prayed to Apathsahayar, the presiding deity of the temple and pleased by his devotion, the boy was brought back to life by Apathsahyar.